Michelle Obama: Career

-In 2021, the former first lady announced that she has been "moving toward retirement".
+In 2021, the former first lady announced that she had been "moving toward retirement".
 Though she continues to be active in political campaigns, the former first lady has said she is reducing the amount of work to spend more time with her husband.

 Barack Obama political campaigns

 Early campaigns

 During an interview in 1996, Michelle Obama acknowledged there was a "strong possibility" her husband would begin a political career, but said she was "wary" of the process.
 She knew it meant their lives would be subject to scrutiny and she was intensely private.

 Although she campaigned on her husband's behalf since early in his political career by handshaking and fund-raising, she did not relish the activity at first.
-When she campaigned during her husband's 2000 run for United States House of Representatives, her boss at the University of Chicago asked if there was any single thing about campaigning that she enjoyed; after some thought, she replied that visiting so many living rooms had given her some new decorating ideas.
+When she campaigned during her husband's 2000 run for United States House of Representatives, her boss at the University of Chicago asked if there was any single thing about campaigning that she enjoyed.
+After some thought, she replied that visiting so many living rooms had given her some new decorating ideas.
 Obama opposed her husband's run for the congressional seat, and, after his defeat, she preferred he tend to the financial needs of the family in what she deemed a more practical way.